wsp-ptm-biolab/8-15-demo/README.md

 # 8-15-demo
-# The tow minor python scripts
+# The two minor python scripts were used to process one fasta database file into several fasta files, in which each contained one fasta
+# sequence and its description, and select fasta sequence(s) and its description according to the provided Uniprot ID(s) from a plain
+# text file.